JGSuw/multiranger_deck_gazebo_ros/README.md

 - insert the multiranger model into the Gazebo world.

 # Acknowledgements
-This project benefited from the open-source Hector Gazebo Plugins repository and the Gazebo plugin-tutorial.
+This project benefited from Hector Gazebo Plugins [Hector Gazebo Plugins](http://wiki.ros.org/hector_gazebo_plugins) and the Gazebo plugin-tutorial.
 In particular, the sonar gazebo plugin in Hector Gazebo Plugins was used as a reference.

 # TODO
 - Add an inertia / mass model